MartinKlefas/News-NasDAQ/README.md

 The predictions made here were marginally better than throwing darts at a set of random targets, but only just.
 At this point we'll try two last options:
 - sentiment analysis on the original headlines to try to gauge if "worse" vs "good" days have a noticeable effect on the stock markets.
 - time-shifting the headlines - as presumably people can buy and sell stocks faster than they can write news stories for publication.

+Analysis of the resulting data is provided in [Sentiment's effect on regression](Inspecting-Sentiment.ipynb) & [Time stamp manipulation](Inspecting-time.ipynb)

+# Conclusion
+Unfortunately it seems that these two datasets aren't connected in a meaningful sense.
+There are a number of things that could be behind this:
+- Poor modelling choices.
+Assumptions & guesses were made, and there's also limited computing power.
+- Too many irrelevant stories - local burglaries have no effect on global markets, but global wars should do.
+- Missing key time-based information
+- Investors only look at hyper-specific information to make choices
+- Headlines and stocks are just completely separate with no causal relationships

 > Written with [StackEdit](https://stackedit.io/).